meganz/s4-specs/README.md

 # **2.1.4.
 Object Key Validation**

+* Object keys may contain any UTF-8 characters except the forbidden combinations mentioned below

 * Object key must not be  `..`

 * Object keys must not begin with  `../`  or end with  `/..`

 * Object keys must not contain  `/./`  nor  `/../`

+* Object keys must not contain consecutive forward slashes  `//`

 * Object keys must be between  `1`  (min) and  `1024`  (max) characters long

-* Object keys may contain any UTF-8 characters

-If validation fails the above restrictions, an **AccessDenied** or **MethodNotAllowed** error is returned (depending on the service being accessed).
+If validation fails the above restrictions, the **AccessDenied** or **MethodNotAllowed** error is returned (depending on the service being accessed).

 # **2.1.5.
 Bucket and Object Ownership**